-Trial counsel for the plaintiff, the U.S. Conference of Mayors, in a breach of contract action; obtained a multi-million dollar verdict for the plaintiff.
-Jennifer examined several key witnesses at trial including the plaintiff’s expert witness and cross-examination of one of Defendant’s executives.
+Trial counsel for the plaintiff, the U.S. Conference of Mayors, in a breach of contract action; prevailed on all claims, obtaining a multi-million dollar verdict for the plaintiff and won award of attorneys’ fees.
 (US District Court for the District of Columbia (2018))

 Trial counsel for the defendant, the leading maker of office headsets, in a Sherman 1, Sherman 2, and Clayton Act antitrust action between direct competitors; McDermott was brought in to try the case shortly before trial and, despite an adverse inference instruction on spoliation that was ordered prior to the Firm’s involvement, the jury deliberated for an hour before returning a complete defense verdict (US District Court for the District of Delaware (2017))

 Trial counsel for the plaintiff, the market leader in specialty fig jam products, in a trade secret misappropriation, trademark infringement, counterfeiting, and conversion action; obtained a multi-million dollar verdict for the plaintiff.
 This was the first jury verdict under the federal Defend Trade Secrets Act of 2016.
-Jennifer led the damages case, examining the damages expert at trial.
 (US District Court for the Eastern District of Pennsylvania (2017))

 Trial counsel for the plaintiff, following the first day of a bench trial, obtained a settlement on very favorable terms (US District Court for the Eastern District of Virginia (2016))